Sparse Signal Processing with Linear and Nonlinear Observations: A Unified Shannon-Theoretic Approach: Related Work and Summary of Contributions

+Preliminary results for the setting considered herein and extensions to other settings have previously been presented in \cite{ssp,icassp,itw,aistats,isit}. \cite{ssp} and more recently \cite{aistats} considered the setting with dependent variables, while \cite{isit} extended the lower bound analysis to sparse recovery with adaptive measurements.

-In Section \ref{sec:problem}, we introduce our notation and provide a formal description of the problem.
-In Section \ref{sec:recovery}, we state necessary and sufficient conditions on the number of samples required for recovery.
-Applications are considered in Section \ref{sec:apps}, including bounds for sparse linear regression, group testing models, and models with missing data.
+We describe the organization of the paper.
+In Section \ref{sec:setup} we introduce our notation and provide a formal description of the problem.
+In Section \ref{sec:necessary} we state necessary conditions on the number of samples required for recovery, while in Section \ref{sec:sufficient} we state sufficient conditions for recovery.
+Discussions about the conditions derived in Sections \ref{sec:necessary} and \ref{sec:sufficient} are presented in Section \ref{sec:discussion}.
+Applications are considered in Sections \ref{sec:apps_linear} and \ref{sec:apps_nonlinear}, including bounds for sparse linear regression, group testing models, and models with missing data.
 We summarize our results in Section \ref{sec:conclusions}.
-We defer the proofs of theorems and lemmas in Sections \ref{sec:recovery} and \ref{sec:apps} to the Appendix.